Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity

 Motivated by the above discussion, this paper investigates max--min fair downlink transmission in a cell-free network, where each AP is equipped with RAs whose boresights can be steered within a prescribed angular range.
-Compared with conventional cell-free systems with fixed antenna orientations, RA-enabled transmission can achieve a larger macro-diversity gain by adaptively reshaping the effective AP--user links.
-Specifically, RA steering harnesses antenna directivity to reinforce weak AP--user links while suppressing dominant interference, thereby reducing link-quality disparity and facilitating cooperation across more AP--user links.
+Compared with conventional cell-free systems with fixed antenna orientations, RA-enabled transmission can better exploit the available macro-diversity by adaptively reshaping the effective AP--user links.
+More importantly, the novelty here lies not in merely combining beamforming and RA optimization, but in revealing how antenna directivity reshapes AP--user link qualities and thereby changes how effectively macro-diversity can be exploited for fairness-oriented transmission.
+Specifically, RA steering harnesses antenna directivity to reinforce weak AP--user links while mitigating dominant interference, thereby reducing link-quality disparity and improving the cooperative support available to bottleneck users.
 As a result, RA can enhance distributed downlink beamforming beyond what is achievable with conventional beamforming alone, thus boosting the worst-user rate of the network.
 Overall, the main contributions of this work are summarized as follows:

 \begin{itemize} \item We formulate a max--min rate maximization problem for RA-aided cell-free downlink transmission that jointly optimizes the beamformers and antenna orientations under per-AP power budgets and spherical-cap constraints.
 The resulting problem is highly nonconvex due to the coupling between beamforming and orientations, the orientation-dependent radiation gains embedded in the channels, and the unit-norm constraints.